Kendubu1/nodejs-centos7-container-systemd/README.md

 ```
 ## Method 2 - Running SSHD as a non-daemon process - startup2.sh
 - If there is no need to manage any services/daemons then we can pass the -D flag while starting [sshd](https://man.openbsd.org/sshd) & appending our application startup command.
-- [sshd](https://man.openbsd.org/sshd) will not detech & will not become a daemon
+- [sshd](https://man.openbsd.org/sshd) will not detech & will not become a daemon process
+- 📝  See method2 branch (git clone -b method2 https://github.com/Kendubu1/nodejs-centos7-container-systemd.git)
 ```bash
 #startup.sh snippet
 echo "Starting SSH & Node..."
 /usr/sbin/sshd -D&
 npm start
 ```
-> 📝 Using this method requires updating the dockerfile to use "startup2.sh" & commenting out the lines regarding systemctl

 ## Building the container locally | localhost:4000
 ⚠ Make sure startup.sh & systemctl.py are saved with LF line-endings on your local machine before building in docker.